New Mexico chile plant selected to be grown in space

 A hybrid version of a New Mexico chile plant has been selected to be grown in space as part of a NASA experiment.

-The chile, from Española, New Mexico, is tentatively scheduled to be launched to the International Space Station for testing in March 2020, the Albuquerque Journal reports .
+N.M. news sources report that the chile, from Española, New Mexico, is tentatively scheduled to be launched to the International Space Station for testing in March 2020.

 A NASA group testing how to produce food beyond the Earth’s atmosphere and the chile plant was created with input from Jacob Torres — an Española native and NASA researcher.